EVATool/evatool/README.md

 ## TODO

-- Rename GitHub Actions and their steps
+- Rework/Rename GitHub Actions and their steps
 - (DONE) Get env vars into frontend
 - (DONE) Get env vars into backend
 - (NOT REALLY A PROBLEM?)
 Get mysql to start in not 5 minutes (!) and backend must wait for healthy database (only slow on windows docker!!
 Deployment on internal linux server was SUPER FAST)